robtaussig/react-use-websocket/README.md

 ### reconnectInterval

 Number of milliseconds to wait until it attempts to reconnect.
 Default is 5000.
+Can also be defined as a function that takes the last attemptCount and returns the amount of time for the next interval.
+See [Reconnecting](#Reconnecting) for an example of this being used.

 ### Event Handlers: Callback